Atropine for Dogs and Cats

 How Atropine Is Supplied

-- Atropine is also available in 0.4 mg tablets.
+- Atropine is available in various injectable concentrations and 0.4 mg tablets.

-- Atropine is also available as 1 percent or 2 percent ophthalmic preparation.
+- Atropine eye drops for dogs and cats are also available as a 1 percent or 2 percent preparation.

 Dosing Information of Atropine for Dogs and Cats